 The “fold” idea originated from the newspaper industry.
 Eye-catching images and intriguing stories were placed above the fold to grab the reader's attention.
 The juicier the stories were, the more likely newspapers would be sold.
 Nowadays, this principle works for web forms as well.

 The form placement on your site does determine your form conversion rate.
 According to eye-tracking studies of Nielsen Group, almost 80% of users spend their time above the fold.

 Visitors always want to see the information they look for without having to scroll down.
 What appears in their sight will influence their overall experience, so ensure your forms are put above the fold with straightforward content.

 Pay Attention to Form Titles and CTA Phrases

 The aim of using form titles is to inform users what they will get after submitting the form.
 Reality shows that bold, big form titles and headlines will easily catch the user's eyes.

-Along with that, the CTA phrases will encourage users to follow what you want them to do.
+Along with that, the CTA phrases play a key role in taking your form conversion rate to the next level.
+They will encourage users to follow what you want them to do.
 So, instead of using the boring “Submit” word, let’s brainstorm other strong and catchy words that match your form’s subject.
 For example, you can consider using “Download,” “Get Free Ebooks,” “Click Here,” or “Join A Class Now,” etc.